ofluffydev/physics/docs/mathematical-methods-in-physics/intro.md

 ## This Course
 Although most AP/High School classes on physics assume you have prior experience with complex math, this course will include sections on the math in order to ensure everyone can follow along.

+For quick reference of mathematical terms, see the [dictionary](/docs/dictionary) section.

 ## The Role of Mathematics in Physics

 Mathematics serves several crucial functions in physics: